katzwebservices/Gravity-Forms-Directory/readme.txt

 = 4.0 on March 6, 2018 =

 A big update to make Gravity Forms Directory compatible with Gravity Forms 2.3, and to fix entry approval.

+**Gravity Forms Directory is not under active development.** We're focusing on [GravityView](https://gravityview.co), which is a way better plugin!
+Try it out for 30 days, if you don't like it, we'll give you your money back.

 ** New: **